 The Bank has a Settlement Account Policy (see Key Resources below) which details (a) the criteria against which payment systems will be assessed if the Bank is to agree to act as settlement agent; and (b) the criteria used when deciding whether an institution will be granted a settlement account.

 The RTGS system settles for all the major sterling interbank payment systems or schemes.
 By values settled, the two most important are CHAPS and CREST payments.

 CHAPS is the same-day electronic funds transfer system, operated by the bank-owned CHAPS Clearing Company, that is used for high-value/wholesale payments but also for other time-critical lower value payments (such as house purchase).
 CHAPS payment instructions are routed via the RTGS system and settled individually across the paying and receiving CHAPS banks' settlement accounts.
-The Bank supports the timely settlement of CHAPs payments through its provision of additional intraday liquidity to the settlement banks; this is provided via same-day repos of eligible securities between the CHAPS banks and the Bank.
+The Bank supports the timely settlement of CHAPs payments through its provision of additional intraday liquidity to the settlement banks; this is provided using eligible securities collateral held in a CHAPS bank’s main collateral pool at the Bank.

 One particularly important category of CHAPS payments settled in RTGS are CLS (Continuous Linked Settlement) payments.
 CLS is the foreign exchange settlement system that was introduced in 2002 to eliminate foreign exchange settlement risk in participating currencies.